ratik23/Credit-EDA-Case-study/README.md

 # Credit-EDA-Case-study

 Conducted Exploratory Data Analysis of 10 Lakh+ customer data of a bank, to minimise the risk of losing money while lending to customers.

+## Objectives of Case Study

+To identify patterns which indicate if a client has difficulty in paying their installments which may be used for taking actions such as denying the loan, reducing the amount of loan, lending (to risky applicants) at a higher interest rate, etc. This will ensure that the consumers capable of repaying the loan are not rejected.
+Identification of such applicants using EDA is the aim of this case study.

-## Conclusion
+## Conclusion of Case study

 1) 92% od people have no payment difficulties whereas 8% has payment difficulties.